mia-platform/documentation/docs/business_suite/data-visualization.md

 ```
 By default the *color* of cluster groups is equal to the color of markers and the *textColor* is white.
 Instead the *type* is required.
 Currently we support two type of cluster:

-* *Weighted* - To display the cluster groups with the sum of values specified for each serie data point.
-(Ex. group of 3 markers with values 10, 10, and 10 respectively, diplays a cluster with 30 as text)
+* *Weighted* - To display the cluster groups with the sum of values specified for each serie data point. (e.g. group of 3 markers with values 10, 10, and 10 respectively, diplays a cluster with 30 as text)

 * *Single* - To display the cluster groups with the number of markers not weighted by custom values. (e.g. group of 3 markers with any value diplays a cluster with 3 as text)